telefonicaid/thinking-cities/docs/topics/modelling_considerations.md

 Objects like tickets, even being nouns, model interactions between entities in your system instead of modelling contextual
 elements: a ticket is a temporal association between a user (that may go once and again to the same theater) and the seat (where he will be seated in a particular play).
-A more convenient way to model this kind of information would be to directly code it in the seat, as in the following example:
+A more convenient way to model this kind of information would be to directly code it in the seat, as in the following example (NGSIv1):

       {
          "type": "Seat",